AntCPLab/OpenCoral/README.md

 high-level program for the various computation domains and then how to run it with different protocols.

-The section on offline phases will then explain how to benchmark the offline phases required for the SPDZ protocol.
+The section on offline phases will explain how to benchmark the offline phases required for the SPDZ protocol.
 Running the online phase outputs the amount of offline material required, which allows to compute the preprocessing time for a particular computation.